12Gustavo21/SorviL/README.md

 ### How to use

 - git clone https://github.com/12Gustavo21/SorviL.git or download the zip
-- unzip if you download the zip
+- npm install or yarn install
 - code . (if you use VSCode)
-- start a live server
+- npm start or yarn start

 ## 💻 Online Page: https://sorvil.vercel.app